The Museum is currently closed. We will publish our reopening date as soon as it is known.

-To mark the 100th anniversary of Hans Coper’s birth, the Ashmolean is planning to devote two large cases, in the European Ceramics Gallery, to an exhibition of Coper’s ceramics made across his career.
+To mark the 100th anniversary of Hans Coper’s birth, the Ashmolean is devoting a display to an exhibition of Coper’s ceramics made across his career.
 The exhibition includes ceramics from the Museum’s own collection together with more than 30 loans from private collections.

 Internationally renowned ceramic artist, Hans Coper (1920–1981), was an influential figure of the artistic diaspora in the UK.
 Born in Germany, Coper fled to London in 1939.
 He redefined the concept of studio pottery over a relatively short period of about thirty years.
 Using clay as his medium, he distinguished himself from the previous generation by fusing wheel-based pots together to great sculptural effect.
 With a limited palette of burnished black or creamy white, often with scored lines or etched surfaces, each pot has its own presence.
 Hans Coper’s pots draw on ancient traditions of sculpture and vessel making, while presenting an original artistic language characterised by a timeless aesthetic of simplicity.